mdklatt/serial-python/doc/tutorial.md

     reader.filter(MonthFilter(3), LocalTime(-6))
     for record in reader:
-        """ All records in March with timestamp converted to CST. """ print(record)
+        # All records in March with timestamp converted to CST.
+        print(record)

+Two filters are predefined by the library.

+    from serial.core import BlacklistFilter
+    from serial.core import WhitelistFilter

+    ...

+    # Reject all records where the "color" field is "orange" or "black".
+    reader.filter(BlacklistFilter("color", ("orange", "black")))

+    # Reject all records where the "color" field is not "crimson" or "white".
+    reader.filter(WhitelistFilter("color", ("crimson", "white")))

 ## Writing Data ##